howardchung/watchparty/README.md

 - Synchronizes the video being watched with the current room
 - Plays, pauses, and seeks are synced to all watchers
 - Supports:
-  - YouTube videos
-  - Screen sharing (Chrome tab or application)
+  - Screen sharing (full screen, browser tab or application)
+  - Launch a shared virtual browser in the cloud (similar to rabb.it)
   - Stream-your-own-file
   - Video files on the Internet (anything accessible via HTTP)
-  - Launch a shared virtual browser in the cloud (similar to rabb.it)
+  - YouTube videos
 - Create separate rooms for users on demand
 - Text chat
 - Video chat

 ## Quick Start

-1. Clone this repo via `git clone git@github.com:howardchung/watchparty.git`
+- Clone this repo via `git clone git@github.com:howardchung/watchparty.git`
-2. Install npm dependencies for the project via `npm install`
+- Install npm dependencies for the project via `npm install`
-3. Start the server via `npm run dev` (Notice: The default port for the server will be 8080 but can be changed by setting the REACT_APP_SERVER_HOST env variable to some other port)
+- Start the server via `npm run dev`
+  - Defaults to port 8080, customize with  `PORT` env var
+  - Run using self-signed HTTPS cert with `HTTPS=true`.
+This is needed for some WebRTC features (camera, etc.)
-4. Start the react application in a separate shell via `npm run start`
+- Start the React application in a separate shell via `npm run start`
+  - Point to server using `REACT_APP_SERVER_HOST` env var if you customized it above
+  - Run using self-signed HTTPS cert with `HTTPS=true`.
+This is needed for some WebRTC features (camera, etc.)
-5. Duplicate the `.env.example` file
+- Duplicate the `.env.example` file
-6. Rename it to `.env`
+- Rename it to `.env`
-7. Add environment keys as described in the advanced setup below
+- Add config for the features you want as described in the advanced setup

-## Advanced Setup
+## Advanced Setup (optional)

+All of these are optional and the application should work without them.
+Some functionality may be missing.

-### YouTube API (Optional for YouTube Search)
+### YouTube API (video search)

-This project is using the YouTube API which means you will need to setup an API key.
+This project uses the YouTube API for video search, which requires an API key.
 You can get one from Google [here](https://console.developers.google.com).

 Without an API key you won't be able to search for videos via the searchbox.